BLOG

 Project Management Professionals

-Your company may not require a certified Project Management Professional (PMP®) each of your projects, however, it is helpful to ensure that the people you do have running projects have at least been exposed to some of the fundamentals of project management.
+Your company may not require a certified Project Management Professional (PMP®) each of your projects, however.
+It is helpful to work to the people you do have running projects have at least been exposed to some of the fundamentals of project management.

 The person who is identified as the project manager for a particular project will have the responsibility to lead the team of individuals that will be working together to achieve the project objectives.
 This person will need to be effective at building relationships and communicating with the various stakeholders involved in a project (those on the team and those who are not).
 Each project manager should possess an appropriate level of the following skills to meet the needs of the project size: